Pentax SMC-DA 50-200mm f/4-5.6 ED - Review / Test Report - Analysis

 Lens Reviews - Pentax

-The DA 50-200mm exhibits only a slight degree of distortions throughout the zoom range.
-Rather typical for such lenses there're slight barrel distortions (~1.2%) at the wide end (50mm) and slight pincushion distortions at 100mm and 200mm.
+The DA 50-200mm exhibits only a slight degree of distortion throughout the zoom range.
+Rather typical for such lenses there is slight barrel distortion (~1.2%) at the wide end (50mm) and slight pincushion distortion at 100mm and 200mm.

 50mm 100mm 200mm